Leper colony stigma: Hawaii

-Kalaupapa, a small island of Hawaii was a legally mandated place of banishment for citizens with leprosy.
+Kalaupapa, a small village on Molokai island, Hawaii was a legally mandated place of banishment for citizens with leprosy.
 “It became so after 1865, when the Kingdom of Hawaii passed “An Act to Prevent the Spread of Leprosy” and effectively defined people diagnosed with leprosy as criminals.
 The State of Hawaii did not repeal the law until 1969.”
 The historian Carolyn Strange argues that the history of this island with its forced segregation, stigma and death contrasted with its present state as a tourist destination and as a sacred place for Christian pilgrimages which makes this island a symbol for human rights struggles and integration.
 By recognizing the issues and the rights of those who were cast as criminals for simply being ill with an infectious disease and segregated against their will, it can aid present society with the future handling of people with infectious diseases; a main theme when discussing the stigmas attached to leprosy colonies.